Richafan21/Daily-Devop-Notes/Day-7.md

 ### Step 5: Troubleshoot the Repository Server

-Since the issue is likely on the server, Jackie collaborated with the support team for further diagnostics.
+Using the examples above, we can deduce that the issue is likely on the server.

 ### Check if the HTTP Service is Running